cosmos72/schemesh/doc/shell/builtins.md

 Display history to standard output.
 Ignores all arguments.

-Return Success.
+Return success.

 ##### parent
 Syntax: `parent [BUILTIN_NAME [ARGS ...]]`

 Execute a builtin, setting its parent job to the parent's parent.<br/>
-This means the executed builtin can affect grandparent's environment variables and global current directory.
+This means the executed builtin can affect grandparent's environment variables and grandparent's current directory.

 Return exit status of executed builtin, or failure if no such builtin was found.